HaileyLazar/predict/README.md

 # predict
-predict you age, country, and gender based on name
+predict your age, country, and gender based on name